-To the righteous a light is risen up in darkness: he is merciful, and compassionate, and just: he is born and dwells amongst us.
+To the righteous a light is risen up in darkness: he is merciful, and compassionate, and just.

 Acceptable is the man that showeth mercy and lendeth; he shall order his words with judgement: because he shall not be moved for ever.